by: Eric Richer, OSUE Fulton County

 - Apply conservative breeding livestock values, avoiding large year-to-year changes.

-- Maintain a separate, easy-to-update depreciation schedule for depreciable assets.
+- Maintain a separate, easy-to-update depreciation schedule for depreciable assets like equipment.

 Balance Sheet Tools